1. Shiitake Mushrooms

 When purchasing shiitake mushrooms, it’s ideal to buy it in a dried source.
 With its long shelf life and low cost, these mushrooms are an efficient option.

 The recommended dosage is ½ ounce 2-3 times each week.

 2. Brazil Nuts

-Brazil nuts have an optimal source of selenium.
+All in all, Brazil nuts have an optimal source of selenium.
 The thyroid gland is the organ that has the highest content of selenium.
 However, several thyroid patients are deficient in selenium levels, which can impact thyroid levels.
-Consuming just 1-2 brazil nuts per day can provide your body with the appropriate amount of selenium it needs.

 Take this into consideration, because consuming just 1-2 brazil nuts per day can provide your body with the selenium it needs.

 Zinc is a critical source of nutrients that the thyroid needs to function correctly.

 Without the appropriate amount of zinc in the body, thyroid deficiency and hair loss can occur.
 Oysters offer a nutritional source of zinc as they consist of over 50 mg per serving.

 With the bioavailability in oysters, the body can benefit from the absorption of these nutrients.

 Proper servings per week should be kept at approximately 1-2 servings of 2-4 ounces.
 The oysters should be canned without cottonseed oil.